php-bug-catcher/bug-catcher/README.md

 ## Have Ideas, Feedback or an Issue?

-If you have suggestions or questions, please feel free to open an issue on this repository or comment on the course itself.
-We're watching both :).
+If you have suggestions or questions, please feel free to open an issue on this repository.

 ## Thanks!

-And as always, thanks so much for your support and letting us do what we love!